feroult/react-fuselage/README.md

 # React Editor Base

-A full featured and extensible CRUD component.
+A full featured and extensible object editor.

 ## Features

  * Complex object support
- * Only programmatic API
+ * No schemas, only programmatic
- * Easy keyboard navigation
+ * Keyboard input and navigation
  * Undo and redo operations